 “The genesis of red sweats may for all time remain a mystery—unless a really good story can be made-up and passed down the line.
-Any story worth telling is always worth embellishing!”
+And any story worth telling is always worth embellishing!”

 When